Tyler Bass

-Tyler Bass (born February 14, 1997) is an American football placekicker for the Buffalo Bills of the National Football League (NFL).
-He played college football at Georgia Southern and was drafted by the Bills in the sixth round of the 2020 NFL Draft.
+Tyler Royce Bass (born February 14, 1997) is an American professional football placekicker for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Georgia Southern Eagles and was selected by the Bills in the sixth round of the 2020 NFL draft.

-High school career
+Early life

 Bass played high school football and soccer at Dutch Fork High School in Irmo, South Carolina.
-He credits his grandma — or “meemaw” — for convincing him to try out for the football team due to his strong soccer leg.
+He credits his grandmother for convincing him to try out for the football team due to his strong soccer leg.
 He committed to Georgia Southern on January 31, 2015.
 He won the Chris Sailer award, awarded to the best high school football kicker, following his senior season.

 College career

 Bass was redshirted his true freshman year.
 He saw significant improvement in his redshirt junior season, making 19 of 21 field goal attempts and 45 of 45 extra point attempts.
 During his last game at Georgia Southern, he began his practice of wearing eye black under only one eye as a shoutout to his grandmother.

 He participated in the 2020 Senior Bowl, making 2 field goals and 4 of 4 extra point attempts.